cccccccccccccccccnrd/basilstream/README.md

 [IOTA Address Generator (educational)](https://github.com/domschiener/iota-address-generator)

 ## Hardware Setup
 Right now the surface area of the basil is being tracked by a webcam.
-Our hardware setup right now: `Logitech C270` connected to `Raspberry Pi 3 Model B`.
+Our hardware setup: `Logitech C270` connected to `Raspberry Pi 3 Model B`.